microsoft/Azure-Analytics-and-AI-Engagement/CDP-Retail/Before-Starting.md

 ![A new locationstream dataset is highligted on the Power BI portal under the datasets collection listing page.](media/setup-powerbi-locationstream-dataset.png)

-### Task 8: twitter Analytics Streaming Dataset Setup
+### Task 8: Twitter Analytics Streaming Dataset Setup

 1. Log into the [Azure Portal](https://portal.azure.com) using your Azure credentials.